KelvCodes/Resume-Generator/README.md

 2️⃣ **AI Suggestions** – Click "Get AI Suggestions" for content recommendations. 🤖

 3️⃣ **Live Preview** – See your resume and cover letter update in real time. 👀
-4. **Control Playback** – Use pause, next, and volume controls for a better experience. 🎛️

 5. **Enjoy** – Listen, vibe, and share your favorite tunes! 🎧🎵